 For the Pork Chops:

-- 4 thick cut boneless pork chops, minimum 1 ¼" thick or they will overcook
+- 4 thick cut boneless pork chops (minimum 1 ¼ inch thick or they will overcook)

-- ¼ tsp cayenne (optional - omit for less heat)
+- ¼ teaspoon cayenne (optional - omit for less heat)

-- 1 cup chicken bone broth (low FODMAP and Paleo/Whole30 compliant)
+- 1 cup low FODMAP chicken bone broth (homemade or store-bought)

-- ½ cup leek, green parts only, finely-chopped*
+- ½ cup leeks, green parts only, finely-chopped*

-- 4 large carrots (about 1 lb), peeled and chopped into 3 large chunks, then halved or quartered depending on size
+- 4 large carrots (about 1 pound), peeled and chopped into 3 large chunks, then halved or quartered depending on size

 - Fresh Italian parsley, finely chopped, for garnish (optional)